 She received her Bachelor of Arts degree in psychology at Sonoma State University and her Master of Arts degree in sport psychology at John F. Kennedy University.
 Carrie has taught both undergraduate and graduate levels for psychology classes and is currently adjunct faculty for John F. Kennedy University.

 Carrie is engaging, energetic, and fun.
 She has a great sense of humor and employs a real-life approach to working on the mental aspects of sport and performance with her clients.
-Carrie has her own personal commitment to lifelong fitness and when she isn't working you might find her at CrossFit, hiking a trail, or hitting the slopes on her snowboard.
+Carrie has her own personal commitment to lifelong fitness and when she isn't working you might find her hiking a trail, playing guitar, or hitting the slopes on her snowboard.